GetStream/Winds/README.md

 ### Stream

 [Stream](https://getstream.io/?ref=winds) is an API for building activity feeds.
-For the Winds application, the ability to follow users, RSS feeds and playlists is powered by Stream.
-The machine learning that delivers personalized content suggestions to each user is also enabled by Stream (to learn more about Stream's machine learning, check out our [personalization docs](https://getstream.io/docs_personalization?ref=winds)).
+For Winds the follow suggestions and the list of articles from the feeds you follow is powered by Stream.
 Stream accounts are free for up to 3 million feed updates and handle personalization (machine learning) for up to 100 users.

 ### Algolia